The Minority Serving Institutions Science (MSI), Technology, Engineering and Math (STEM) Bridge Scholarship Program

-Respond to a few questions with short, 300-word essays (provided below).
+Respond to a few short (400 words) essay questions (provided below).

 Upload a prior academic year transcript with GPA or equivalent.

-Have a faculty member or academic advisor at the current institution submit a Letter of Recommendation to the application system no later than 6 p.m.
+Have a faculty member or academic advisor at the institution where you are a student submit a Letter of Recommendation to the application system no later than 6 p.m.
 EDT, Wednesday, Oct.
-13, 2021.
-The faculty member or academic advisor must submit the letter to the system personally.
+19, 2022.
+The faculty member or academic advisor must submit the letter to the system themselves.